-Total members' equity was \$1.0 billion, \$975.0 million, and \$913.6 million at December 31, 2021, 2020, and 2019, respectively.
-Total members' equity increased \$66.6 million from December 31, 2020, primarily due to net income for the year partially offset by patronage distribution accruals.
+Total members' equity was \$1.1 billion, \$1.0 billion, and \$975.0 million as of December 31, 2022, 2021, and 2020, respectively.
+Total members' equity increased \$69.4 million from December 31, 2021, primarily due to net income for the year partially offset by patronage distribution accruals.
+Effective January 1, 2023, we adopted the CECL accounting guidance.
+The adoption of this guidance resulted in a cumulative effect adjustment to equity at January 1, 2023.
+Refer to Note 2 for additional information regarding the CECL adoption and cumulative effect adjustment to equity.

 The FCA Regulations require us to maintain minimums for our common equity tier 1, tier 1 capital, total capital, and permanent capital risk-based capital ratios.
 In addition, the FCA requires us to maintain minimums for our non-risk-adjusted ratios of tier 1 leverage and unallocated retained earnings and equivalents leverage.
+Effective January 1, 2022, the FCA Regulations slightly modified the calculation of the unallocated retained earnings and equivalents leverage ratio to include certain additional deductions.
+The modification did not have a material impact on this ratio.